 This one can also be had for a low price.
 It’s less than a quarter of the price of the second-place one, so this is the telescope to get if you’re looking for the ultimate budget buy.
 You can’t always get great quality and a great price, but this scope provides both.
 The only thing we don’t like is that the tripod can be shaky.
 Still, if you’re looking to save money and get a telescope with great clarity, you’ll like what this model provides.

 The Celestron NexStar 130SLT Computerized Telescope is another great choice for Celestron fans.
 It has a computerized mount like the top two models on our list, enabling you to find objects in the night sky, even if you have little astronomy experience.
 There’s a very large 130-millimeter focal length, which is phenomenal for the price.
-That’s large enough to let you see just about anything in our solar system, and a number of deep-space objects as well.
+That’s large enough to let you see just about anything in our solar system, and several deep-space objects as well.
 It also comes with two high-quality eyepieces.
 These let you see at 26x and 72x magnification, respectively, so you’ll be able to make the most of your telescope with the included eyepieces.

 This scope is arguably the best on our list for photography.
 While you’ll need to purchase a camera adapter separately, this model has a great reputation in the astronomy community for allowing both experts and beginners to take incredible pictures.
 The one downside is that it’s a reflector telescope, which means you’ll need to run it through an alignment process called collimation.
 Other than that, there’s a lot to like about this one for both beginners and experts.